opendocsg/slw-judgments-backfill/2003_SGHC_60/report.md

 **Submission of the Defence**

 42     Ms Goh Siok Leng, Counsel for the defence, accepted that there was a presumption, under s 17 of the Act, that the accused was in possession of the drugs for the purpose of trafficking.
-She submitted that this presumption could be rebutted on a balance of probabilities, citing _Lu Lai Heng v PP_ [1994] 2 SLR 251.
+She submitted that this presumption could be rebutted on a balance of probabilities, citing _Lu Lai Heng v PP_ <span class="citation">[1994] 2 SLR 251</span>.

 43     She submitted that as the accused was merely collecting the sling bag from Ah Chwee, there was no reason for her to suspect that there may be drugs in it.
 She relied on the accused’s evidence that the accused had said nothing was in the sling bag when she was questioned.
 When a packet from the sling bag was shown to the accused and she was asked whether it was hers, the accused had replied it was not.
 As for the accused’ scribble of a signature in the pocket book of SI See, the accused had said the contents were not explained to her.
 W/Cpl Tay Sie Siz also did not read the pocket book of SI See when she signed it.
 Accordingly, her testimony could not be relied upon regarding whether the statement recorded by SI See was accurate.